-FareShare Greater Manchester (FSGM) has redistributed 3 million meals to people experiencing food insecurity in 2018 – a staggering increase of 50 percent upon the previous year.
+FareShare Greater Manchester (FSGM) has redistributed 3 million meals to people experiencing food insecurity in 2018.
+This, in short, marks a staggering increase of 50% upon the previous year.
 FareShare Greater Manchester is the largest regional branch of FareShare UK, providing quality, surplus food to 222 charities and community groups across Manchester and the wider region – including homeless hostels, school breakfast clubs, community cafés, hospices, and older people’s lunch clubs – which between them help to feed over 26,000 people in food poverty every week.

 The news comes as the charity celebrates our 10-year anniversary of fighting hunger and tackling food waste in the region.
-To mark the milestone, FSGM has launched an appeal for volunteers to help the regional centre meet the growing demand for increased food provision.
+To mark the milestone, FSGM has launched an appeal for volunteers.
+Particularly to help the regional centre meet the growing demand for increased food provision.